Rex, NC Demographics

 A map of Rex's Population by Race

-Of the 776 places in North Carolina, Rex is the 767th most populous.
+Rex is ranked the 761st most populous place in North Carolina, out of 776 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Rex was ranked the 767th most populous place in the 2020 Census.

 Rex's White Population